ARMmbed/mbed-cli/test/README.md

 - The `assertls` takes a neo path, directory to test, and a structure of repositories to compare against the result of `neo ls`.

-`ls_test.py` provides the simpliest test to demonstrate the framework.
+`ls_test.py` provides the simplest test to demonstrate the framework.